cyberparra/ScarabotEDU/README.md

 ## Programming
-You can create and updload a specific program into the micobit to generate the desired drawings.
+You can create and upload a specific program into the micobit to generate the desired drawings.
 I have created a library of motor's commands to reduce your coding time, and making it easier.
 You don't need to think about wich PIN has to be set on/off to obtain a specific movement: just drag the block function you need.

 ![library](motorslibrary.png)